Steamed-Punk/MT_Village_Set/README.md

 # MT_Village_Set Mod for Minetest!

 **!!!
 This is a WORK IN PROGRESS  !!!**<br>
 **!!!
-This is online for testing and receiving advice so as to make it work correctly  !!!**
+This is online for testing and receiving advice so as to make it work correctly  !!!**<br>
 **!!!
-This mod uses complexe models and large textures, design for use PC's  !!!**
+This mod uses complexe models and large textures, designed for use on PC's  !!!**

 ![Image description](https://github.com/Steamed-Punk/MT_Village_Set/blob/main/screenshot.png)